Secure Software Development Methodologies: A Multivocal Literature Review

 \subsection{Security metrics}

-Security metrics are measurements that used to assess the effectiveness of security processes.
-The methodologies that mention security metrics in the secure SDLC ~\cite{mcgraw2006software,microsoftsdl,NIST2016volume1,safecode2018,adkins2020building,web:lang:stats} highlight that there is no perfect answer how to measure security.
+Security metrics are measurements used to assess the effectiveness of security processes.
+The methodologies that mention security metrics in the secure SDLC ~\cite{mcgraw2006software,microsoftsdl,NIST2016v1r1,safecode2018,adkins2020building,web:lang:stats} highlight that there is no perfect answer to how to measure security.

 McGraw~\cite{mcgraw2006software} considers metrics and measures to be a crucial part of introducing SDLC in large organizations.
-According to the author, ideally, the metrics and measures are focused on the following areas: project, process, product, and organization.
-Taking these areas into account, it is possible to assess all activities in a software development effort.
+According to the author, ideally, the metrics and measures should focus on the following areas: project, process, product, and organization.
+By taking these areas into account, it is possible to assess all activities in a software development effort.
 Moreover, all metrics should reflect strategic business goals.

-NIST 800-160~\cite{NIST2016volume1} includes the \textit{measurement process} as a part of the technical management process.
-The main goal of the measurement process is to support effective management and show the quality of the product.
-The methodology also has the \textit{project assessment strategy} that concerns the measurement of security because it establishes criteria of security assessment performance, methods, and activities for evaluation of the security.
+NIST 800-160~\cite{NIST2016v1r1} includes the \textit{measurement process} as part of the technical management process.
+The main goal of the measurement process is to support effective management and demonstrate the quality of the product.
+The methodology also has a \textit{project assessment strategy} that addresses the measurement of security by establishing criteria for security assessment performance, methods, and evaluation activities.

 Microsoft SDL~\cite{whitepapermicrosoft} and NIST 800-218~\cite{nist218} use vulnerability severity scores to define the severity threshold of security vulnerabilities and to determine the minimum acceptable security performance levels.